arlac77/config-expander/README.md

 ## removeSensibleValues

-genreates a new object tree by removing sensible values like credentials from it
+genereates a new object tree by removing sensible values like credentials from it

 ### Parameters